tainacan/tainacan-extra-viewmodes/tainacan-extra-viewmodes/readme.txt

 == Changelog ==

 = 0.0.1 =
-* First release of the Tainacan Extra View Modes
+* First release of the Tainacan Extra View Modes plugin

 == Screenshots ==

+1. Gallery - A masonry view mode that displays two metadata and opens a slider lightbox.
+2. Gallery - A masonry view mode that displays two metadata and opens a slider lightbox (lightbox opened).
+3. Gallery - A masonry view mode that displays two metadata and opens a slider lightbox (lightbox opened and metadata shown).
-1. Mosaic - A simple and marginless mosaic of item thumbnails.
+4. Mosaic - A simple and marginless mosaic of item thumbnails.
-2. Frame - A centered aligned, framed thumbnails view, like gallery expositions.
+5. Frame - A centered aligned, framed thumbnails view, like gallery expositions.
-3. Exhibition - A framed record view, where image and metadata are expanded on hover.
+6. Exhibition - A framed record view, where image and metadata are expanded on hover.
-4. Books - A book cover view, made for library visualizations.
-5. Polaroid - A framed picture view, similar to polaroid photographs.
-6. Document - Records with stacked papers style, for displaying published research.
 7. Albums - Thumbnails displayed as album covers with a disk inside.
-8. Gallery - A masonry view mode that displays two metadata and opens a slider lightbox.
+8. Document - Records with stacked papers style, for displaying published research.
+9. Books - A book cover view, made for library visualizations.
+10. Polaroid - A framed picture view, similar to polaroid photographs.